devheyaragon/nodered/custom-voice-commands/readme.md

 ## Explanations:

 1. define the keyword in the ‘ROUTING’ node under ‘// CUSTOM KEYWORDS (all languages)’.
-1. edit the ‘custom?...’ node to determine whether the keyword exists
+1. edit the ‘custom?...’ node to determine whether the keyword exists and specify the command to be executed or spoken.
+   txt: spoken Text
+   cmd: command as it can be understood by ARAGON
+   siteId: Roomname where txt should be spoken
+   lang: language
-1. specify the command to be executed in the ‘execute’ node.
-If it is a command that ARAGON understands and executes, it can be entered here in this wording.
-Please note that the room name where the command is to be executed must also be specified for command execution.
+   Please note that the room name where the command is to be executed must also be specified in the cmd wording.